elastisys/compliantkubernetes/docs/operator-manual/exoscale.md

 * To security harden your cluster, set `ssh_whitelist` and `api_server_whitelist` to the IP addresses from which you expect to operate the cluster.
 * Make sure you configure your SSH keys in `ssh_public_keys`.

+!!!important

+    The `Linux Ubuntu 20.04 LTS 64-bit` image on Exoscale is regularly upgraded, which might cause unexpected changes during `terraform apply`.
+Consider uploading your own dated Ubuntu image to reduce the risk of downtime.

 ### Initialize and Apply Terraform

 ```bash